fuzzthink/gitstats/README.md

 2. 2nd line if provided, must define the `commit_begin` string.
 3. 3rd line if provided, must define a commit timestamp and line count delta.
 4. All values must be delimited by double quotes.
+5. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.

 These are the only rules.
 The variable names do not matter.
 The file does not even need to be a valid js file.